 Uterine fibroids can grow on the inside wall of the uterus, within the muscle wall of the uterus, or on the outer wall of the uterus.
 They can alter the shape of the uterus as they grow.
 Over time, the size, shape, location, and symptoms of fibroids can change.

 Fibroids do not grow before the start of menstrual periods (puberty).
 They sometimes grow larger during the first trimester of pregnancy, and they usually shrink for the rest of a pregnancy.
-After menopause, when a woman's hormone levels drop, fibroids usually shrink and don't come back.
+After menopause, when hormone levels drop, fibroids usually shrink and don't come back.

 Complications of uterine fibroids